About the NAEP Long-Term Trend Assessment

 Several changes were made to the LTT assessment in 2004 to align it with current assessment practices and policies applicable to the main NAEP assessments.
 A bridge study was conducted to ensure that the trend line could be continued over time.
 The 2004 bridge study involves administering two assessments: one that replicates the assessment given in the 1999 and prior assessments (a bridge assessment or the original assessment format), and one that represents the new design (a modified assessment or the revised assessment format).
 Results for 1971–99 presented in this report are from the original assessment format, and results for 2004–20 are from the revised assessment format.
 In addition, results for both the original and revised assessment formats are presented for the 2004 LTT assessment.
 Read more information about the two assessment formats and changes made to the LTT assessment.

-Number of participating schools and students in NAEP long-term trend reading and mathematics assessments, by student age group: 2020
+Number of reading passages and questions in NAEP reading assessment, by student age group and question type: 2020 and 2022